Skip to content

 This makes them easier to edit and maintain.

-First, create a file called instructions.txt with the following content:
+First, create a file called instructions.txt in the workshop folder with the following content:

 You are Contoso PizzaBot, an AI assistant that helps users order pizza.